Which of the following is an example of a hinge synovial joint? | Channels for Pearson+

 1

-Step 1: Understand the types of synovial joints.
-Synovial joints are classified based on their movement and structure.
-Examples include hinge, ball-and-socket, pivot, saddle, plane, and condyloid joints.
+Step 1: Understand the classification of synovial joints.
+Synovial joints are categorized based on their movement and structure.
+Examples include hinge, ball-and-socket, pivot, and others.

-Step 2: Define a hinge joint.
-A hinge joint allows movement primarily in one plane, similar to the motion of a door hinge.
-This type of joint permits flexion and extension, such as bending and straightening.
+Step 2: Define a hinge synovial joint.
+Hinge joints allow movement in one plane, similar to the motion of a door hinge.
+This includes flexion and extension movements.

 Step 4: Compare the elbow joint to other options provided.
-The shoulder joint and hip joint are ball-and-socket joints, allowing movement in multiple planes.
+The shoulder and hip joints are ball-and-socket joints, allowing multi-directional movement.
 The atlantoaxial joint is a pivot joint, allowing rotational movement.

-Step 5: Conclude that the elbow joint is the correct example of a hinge synovial joint, as it fits the definition and function of this type of joint.
+Step 5: Conclude that the elbow joint is the correct example of a hinge synovial joint based on its structure and movement characteristics.

 Watch next